Palaio Faliro: Geography

+Climate

+Palaio Faliro located in the Athens Riviera, has a hot semi-arid climate (Köppen climate classification: BSh), closely bordering a hot-summer mediterranean (Csa) climate.
+It has mild winters and hot summers, with particularly warm summer nights.

 History

 The conventions for writing and Romanizing Ancient Greek and Modern Greek differ markedly, which can create confusion.
 Thus the Greek name Φάληρον (Phaleron) can appear in various forms in English (Phalerum, Faliro, etc.), according to the historical context, disguising the fact that it is the same word.

 Phaleron was an important place in antiquity, then as now one of the demes of Athens; however, a precise definition of its Classical topography is lacking, although the location of the deme is well established.
 Pausanias records that it was on the coast, equidistant from Athens and Cape Kolias (i.e., Ayios Kosmas) at 20 stadia.
 Strabo enumerates the coastal demes east of Piraeus and starts with Phaleron.
 The site of the ancient town appears to be the area and headland around the church of St. George, with the harbour to the west in the open roadstead.
 Remains of conglomerate blocks have been found crossing the heights of Old Phaleron to the sea and these are likely to be part of the Phaleric Wall recorded by Thucydides.

 Before the 5th century B.C., Phaleron was the port of Athens, as it is least distant from the city.
 Thus the Athenians sailing to Troy would have departed from Phaleron.
 But Themistocles, when he became preeminent in the government of the Athenians, arranged that Piraeeus be the main port, as it was more convenient for seafarers.

 Pausanias, in the Roman period, notes that Phaleron contained an altar to the unknown god (by the Temple of Zeus in Phaleron), which was referred to by St. Paul when he visited Athens.
 In the reign of the emperor Justinian, Stephanus of Byzantium, in his geographical dictionary Ethnica, records Phaleron as a deme and port of Attica.

 Throughout the period of Frankish rule, which followed the Roman-Byzantine empire, Athens was confined within the late Roman walls, and the area beyond became a wasteland.

 In the Ottoman period, the port was known as Porto Vecchio (old port) and its harbour was located near the church of St. George, once a chapel dedicated to St. Nicholas.
 The harbour also had the name Skala of St. Nicholas.
 In 1674 the English Consul in Athens, Jean Giraud, called this location "Three Towers" or Tripyrgi, a place-name that was retained into the 19th century.
 Most likely the name was created in medieval times because of the presence of ancient ruins in this area.